 Faster | Chart | Table | Photo |

-The LG 27GN850's response time at 60Hz is outstanding.
-Like at its max refresh rate, the 'Normal' overdrive setting results in a lot less overshoot than the 'Fast' and 'Faster' settings, and motion looks buttery smooth.
-This means that you won't have to change the overdrive setting if the frame rate of your game drops.
+The LG 27GN850's response time at 60Hz is great.
+Once again, the 'Normal' overdrive setting results in a lot less overshoot than the 'Fast' and 'Faster' settings, and motion looks buttery smooth.
+It means that you won't have to change the overdrive setting if the frame rate of your game drops.

 Unfortunately, the LG UltraGear 27GN850-B doesn't have an optional black frame insertion feature to help reduce motion blur.
-The replacement model, the LG 27GP850-B, has a BFI feature, but it's only available between a narrow range of refresh rates, and it can't be used at the same time as FreeSync.
+The replacement model, the LG 27GP850-B/27GP83B-B, has a BFI feature, but it's only available between a narrow range of refresh rates, and it can't be used at the same time as FreeSync.

 The LG 27GN850 has a great resolution and size.
 There's enough space to open multiple windows side-by-side, and the 1440p resolution helps deliver crisp images.